YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 If the target database has journaling ENABLE, ON, but the journal file name in database file header does not match the latest generation journal file name specified for that region, -RECOVER exits with an error.

 During forward processing phase of JOURNAL -RECOVER -BACKWARD, MUPIP journals the logical updates to the database.
 It also creates before images.
-It is always required to have journaling ENABLE'd and ON for -RECOVER -BACKWARD or -ROLLBACK.
+It is always required to have journaling ENABLEd and ON for -RECOVER -BACKWARD or -ROLLBACK.

 If a transaction is found with an incomplete fence, it is considered broken.
-During forward phase of recovery, if a complete transaction (fenced or unfenced) is found after a broken transaction. -RECOVER increments the error count.
-If -ERRORLIMIT is reached, the complete transaction goes to lost transaction file, otherwise, it is applied to the database.
+During the forward phase of recovery, if a complete transaction (fenced or unfenced) is found after a broken transaction, -RECOVER increments the error count.
+If -ERRORLIMIT is reached, the complete transaction goes to the lost transaction file otherwise, it is applied to the database.

 All broken and lost transactions are made available as the result of the -RECOVERY.
 They are written as journal extract format in two different text files.
 They are the broken transaction file and the lost transaction file.
 Refer to the sections on BROKENTRANS and LOSTTRANS in `“Journal Control Qualifiers” <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html#journal-control-qualifiers>`_.